Welcome to the Diamond Dove Home Page.

 Kashmir sucking up baby bird formula

 WATER: Do not give a baby bird water.
-It obtains all the liquid it needs from the formula.
-Once the bird is on a seed diet then water can be provided.
+It obtains all the liquid it needs from the formula. (unless you made the formula to thick for the birds age - see the directions on the formula box), Once the bird is on a seed diet then water can be provided.

 FEEDING AT NIGHT: Some say you do not need to feed babies at night as parents normally do not feed at night.
 But for the first two or three nights we have fed them up to midnight and then got up two or three times to see if they were awake and if they were we have fed them again.

-ADDING SEED TO THE DIET: After a week or so you should start adding seed (pet store finch seed or something similar) to the bird's diet and eventually the seed should completely replace the formula.
+ADDING SEED TO THE DIET: After a week or so you should attempt to add seed (finch seed for wild birds) to the formula and eventually the seed should completely replace the formula.

 Fledgling Activity